 Oil Tank Decommissioning.

 This large tank in Brussels needed to be fully decommissioned.
-The oil tank decommissioning was done in cooperation with our Belgian dealer; Biofill.
+The oil tank decommissioning was done by Benefil Nederland, for one of our Belgian dealers.

 What's the job?